nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 ### 4.1.
 Generate pipeline-level stub test file

-The command is similar to the one for module tests:
+The command is similar to the one for module tests, except it says `generate pipeline` instead of `generate process`:

 ```bash
 nf-test generate pipeline hello-nf-test.nf